MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/dotnet-core.md

 You can publish your build artifacts by:

+* Publishing to Azure Pipelines.
-* Publishing to Azure Pipelines
+* Publishing packages to Azure Artifacts.
-* Creating a NuGet package and publish to your NuGet feed
+* Creating a NuGet package and publish to your NuGet feed.
-* Create a *.zip* archive to deploy your web app.
+* Creating a *.zip* archive to deploy your web app.

 ### Publish artifacts to Azure Pipelines